blbadger/blbadger.github.io/3-body-problem-2.md

 Thus far we have been focusing on the use of parallelized computation to map the stable (dark regions) and unstable (light regions) initial values of a planet at a familiar scale: around forty or sixty or (in the last plot) a few hundred meters.
 Once the divergence map is generated, can we simply find the point of interest and have an answer to whether or not that point is stable?
 In this section we will see that no, the question of whether a point is stable for all time is much more difficult to answer than this.

 To address this question, we might want more resolution.
 If planet 1 at (x, y) coordinates $(-4.1, 2.3)$ diverges, what about $(-4.1001, 2.3)$?
 This is not possible to determine using our plot scaled at $x \in [-40, 40]$, but it may be when we compute thousands of points $x \in [-4.11, -4.10]$.

 If the reader attempts to calculate these plots, they will find that there is not that much more detail present at these small scales than is found in our larger map.
 But it should be remembered that we seek the eventual stability or instability of these points rather than the limited approximation currently observed.
 In particular, for more accuracy at these smaller scales we must both increase the number of maximum iterations of our divergence plot (where each iteration is of Euler's approximation to the solution of an ordinary differential equation, $x_{n+1} = x_n + \delta t x'_n$) as well as decrease the size of the shift performed at the start of our computation such that $x_0 - x'_0 \to 0$.

-Doing so results in even more computational requirements than are currently had
+This method is straightforward to implement but results in an increase in the amount of computation required for each successively smaller field of view.
+Practically speaking this means that even with the optimized CUDA kernal, it takes days to finish the computations required for a zoom video from the tens of meters range (in $x, y$) down to the micrometer range.
+A little experimentation shows us that subsituting the single-precision square root operation for the double-precision is no longer sufficient around the millimeter scale, as noise begins to overwhelm the divergence plot patterns if this substitution is made.

 How can we reduce the amount of computation per frame in a video on divergence?
 In other words, given a sequence of divergence maps of decreasing domain sizes, centered on the same region, can we reduce the amount of computation required for some or all of these maps?
 One way to reduce the total computation amount is to attempt to re-use previously computed values: if the divergence values for $(x, y)$ coordinates calcuated at one scale are again needed at a smaller scale, we can simply save that divergence value and look it up rather than re-calculating.